vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 The process looks as follows:

-1. The ACME client initiates a DNS lookup to retrieve the CAA record(s) according to RFC 8659.
+1. The ACME client initiates a DNS lookup to retrieve the CAA record(s) according to [RFC8659].
   a.
 The DNS resolver responds with the CAA record for each domain, specifying the authorized CAs capable of issuing certificates, along with their priorities and other optional parameters.
 2. The ACME client analyzes the CAA records for the domain and selects the CA with the highest priority.
 3. The ACME client will download the ACME directory from the well-known location of the issuer-domain-name of the selected CA (https://[issuer-domain-name]/.well-known/acme)